frtunikj/sdc_advanced_lane_finding/writeup.md

 ![alt text][image10]

+A combination of gradient in X direction and HLS colorspace thresholding on the S-channel was finally used to creat the binary image (see Step 6 in [02_color_transform_gradient_thershold.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/02_color_transform_gradient_thershold.ipynb) ).
+Combination of all gradients, combined with thresholding on the S-channel was also examined (see Step 6 [02_color_transform_gradient_thershold.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/02_color_transform_gradient_thershold.ipynb)).
+These two versions of combined thresholding is illustrated in the images below:

+![alt text][image4]

+![alt text][image5]

 #### 3. Perspective transform

 An undistorted image of the vehicle’s perspective can be warped to output an image of another perspective such as a bird’s eye view from the sky by using a transformation matrix.
-A transformation matrix (perspective_M) by giving the pixel coordinates of points of the input image of one perspective (src) and the corresponding pixels coordinates of the output perspective (dst) using the function getPerspectiveTransform() (see Step 4 in [03_perspective_transformation.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/01_camera_calibration.ipynb)).
-The transformation matrix can be uses  to output an image to another perspective from a given perspective.
+A transformation matrix (perspective_M) can be calculated by giving the pixel coordinates of points of the input image of one perspective (src) and the corresponding pixels coordinates of the output perspective (dst) using the function getPerspectiveTransform() (see Step 4 in [03_perspective_transformation.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/03_perspective_transformation.ipynb)).
+The transformation matrix can be used to output an image to another perspective from a given perspective.

 To get the source points (src) and destination points (dst), an image in vehicle view of a road that has parallel lanes (not curved) was taken.
-Since the four destination points will form a rectangle as the output (lanes parallel), the source points were determined by experimenting (trial and error) and performing transformation (see Step 3 in [03_perspective_transformation.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/01_camera_calibration.ipynb)).
+Since the four destination points will form a rectangle as the output (lanes parallel), the source points were determined by experimenting (trial and error) and performing transformation (see Step 3 in [03_perspective_transformation.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/03_perspective_transformation.ipynb)).
 This resulted in the following source and destination points:

 | Source        | Destination   |
 |:-------------:|:-------------:|